vladimirsavenkov/berlin-hands-on-workshop/docs/demos/01_first-app.md

 ### Inspect your application

-With `kubectl get <obejct>` and `kubectl describe <object>` you can gather information about the status of your objects like pods, deployments, services, ...
+With `kubectl get <object>` and `kubectl describe <object>` you can gather information about the status of your objects like pods, deployments, services, ...

 ----